Photo credits

 Carpathian Biodiversity Framework

-The Carpathian Convention, as a regional mechanism for cooperation, will support implementation of the CBD and the Kunming-Montreal Global Biodiversity Framework (GBF) at the Carpathian level, and it will increase synergies between other relevant conventions and processes.
+The Carpathian Convention, as a regional mechanism for cooperation, will support implementation of the Convention on Biological Diversity and the Kunming-Montreal Global Biodiversity Framework (GBF) at the Carpathian level, and increase synergies between other relevant conventions and processes.
 Further to the Carpathian Commitments adopted the Ministerial Conference on 22 November 2022, a Carpathian Biodiversity Framework was developed and adopted at the 7th Meeting of the Conference of the Parties (COP7) on 12 October 2023.

-The Carpathian Biodiversity Framework translates the GBF into policy actions for the Carpathian region to ensure common efforts for living in harmony with nature by 2050.
 To streamline the Carpathian Biodiversity Framework into existing reporting mechanisms, the Secretariat is working to reflect the Carpathian biodiversity policy actions into the Carpathian countries’ national biodiversity strategies and action plans (NBSAPs), which must be revised in light of the new GBF and submitted to the Convention on Biological Diversity (CBD).
 This process will avoid isolated approaches for the implementation of the GBF and make the best use of limited financial and human resources.

 To further strengthen these efforts, the CBD, the Alpine Convention, and the Carpathian Convention renewed the trilateral Memorandum of Cooperation in the light of the GBF that shall facilitate the implementation of the new framework and guide the way for effective mountain biodiversity protection in the Alpine and Carpathian regions and beyond, and importantly support experience and knowledge sharing with other mountain regions of the world.

-Mountain Biodiversity Platfrom
+Mountain Biodiversity Platform

 Why does mainstreaming the conservation and sustainable use of mountain biodiversity matter for well-being?